 “Mobile / Immobile”: artists and researchers explore our lifestyles – Exhibition

 Our modern world is characterised by its speed: the speed at which information travels on social media, but above all the speed at which humans travel across the world.
 Technological progresses since the 19th century have revolutionized our mobility practices as they made faster and cheaper trips possible.
-The Mobile Lives Forum’s exhibition “Mobile / Immobile”, happening in Paris until April, 29th, and gathering works of more than 30 artists and researchers, explores how our societies, territories and lifestyles have been shaped by these new practices of mobility, from daily commuting to migration.
+The Mobile Lives Forum’s exhibition “Mobile / Immobile”, happening in Lille until September, the 15th, and gathering works of more than 30 artists and researchers, explores how our societies, territories and lifestyles have been shaped by these new practices of mobility, from daily commuting to migration.

 Artists have been particularly inspired by the Asian continent, and especially its growing mega-cities where mobility is ever-reinvented.
 In Tokyo, Sylvie Bonnot has photographed crowds moving across Shibuya, through which she questions the loneliness that can arise from constant movement.
 In India, Ishan Tankha travelled with workers visiting their families in the hinterland of Mumbai.
 His work highlights their dual urban and rural identity, as the Konkan train takes them from one place to the other.